astralway/phrasecount/README.md

 locations that point to them.
 When a unique document is no longer referenced by any location, then the phrase counts will be decremented appropriately.

+After phrase counts are incremented, export transactions send phrase counts to a local file.
+A real application would probably export to HDFS or an Accumulo table.
+The purpose of exporting data is to make it available for query.
+Percolator is not designed to support queries, because its transactions are designed for throughput and not responsiveness.

 Schema
 ------

 This example uses the following schema.
-This schema does not handle high cardinality phrases very well.
+This schema does not handle high cardinality phrases very well, for now .
 One possible way to handle this would be to set a random column on high cardinality phrases and also set a weak notification.
 Weak notification are not supported yet in Accismus.

 Row                   | Column          | Value             | Purpose
 ----------------------|-----------------|-------------------|---------------------------------------------------------------------